Chart Color Schemes

 An assessment of population growth drivers in Manly West reveals an overall ranking slightly below national averages considering recent, and medium term trends

 Manly West's population was around 12,334 as of November 2025.
-This reflected an increase of 474 people since the 2021 Census, which reported a population of 11,860 people.
-The change was inferred from the estimated resident population of 12,321 in June 2024 and an additional 56 validated new addresses since the Census date.
-This level of population resulted in a density ratio of 2,512 persons per square kilometer, placing Manly West in the upper quartile relative to national locations assessed by AreaSearch.
-Manly West's growth rate of 4.0% since the census positioned it within 2.4 percentage points of the SA3 area (6.4%), indicating competitive growth fundamentals.
-Natural growth contributed approximately 53.6% of overall population gains during recent periods.
+This figure reflects an increase of 474 people since the 2021 Census, which reported a population of 11,860 people.
+The change is inferred from the estimated resident population of 12,321 from the ABS in June 2024 and an additional 56 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,512 persons per square kilometer, placing Manly West in the upper quartile relative to national locations assessed by AreaSearch.
+The area's 4.0% growth since census positions it within 2.4 percentage points of the SA3 area (6.4%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by natural growth, contributing approximately 53.6% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied where utilized.
-Anticipated demographic trends suggest lower quartile growth of national statistical areas, with Manly West expected to expand by 236 persons to 2041 based on the latest population numbers, representing an increase of 1.8% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Moving forward with demographic trends, lower quartile growth of national statistical areas is anticipated, with the area expected to expand by 236 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 1.8% in total over the 17 years.

 Frequently Asked Questions - Population